justeattakeaway/pie/apps/pie-storybook/README.md

 `cd` into the monorepo root folder and start Storybook in development mode: `yarn dev --filter=pie-storybook`

-If you are working on a component, make sure storybook is running, open an new terminal, `cd` into `packages/components/[component]` and run `yarn build --watch`.
-Any changes you make should automatically compile when saved and will appear in storybook.
+If you are working on a component, make sure storybook is running, open an new terminal and run `yarn watch` from the root.
+Any changes you make to a component should automatically compile when saved and will appear in storybook.

 Story files are stored at the `apps/pie-storybook/stories` folder and follow the naming convention described below: